DarkHacker213/hack-bundle-tampermonkey/RIPPER/README.md

 # This Is A Free Roblox Exploit In Development

 IT IS NOT WORKING RIGHT NOW
+It is Still in DEV
+You Are Welcome to Edit It for Yourself
 How to use and warnings/suggestions

 WARNING 1.
 Don't use anything from WEAREDEVS.
 Why? you ask Because all of there exploits get ban waved weekly. and your pretty much srewed